Kainuu: Pre-history

 The oldest archeological finds of human inhabitation in the area of Kainuu are from around 6800–6000 BCE.
 The Suomusjärvi culture spread to Kainuu from the south and was strongest around Vaala, which was near the coast of Ancylus Lake.
 Later finds from the time of the Comb Ceramic culture prove trade connections to the area of Karelia in the east.
 The Comb Ceramic culture spread to Kainuu quickly, already in the Early Comb Ceramic period (c.
 4200–3300 BCE).
 A style of Comb Ceramic called Säräisniemi Ceramic 1 (Sär 1) emerged in Kainuu, North Ostrobothnia, Southern Lapland, Karelia and Northern Norway.
 Half of Sär 1 discoveries in Finland are from Kainuu.
 It is not known where the Sär 1 style originated from, though the area around the Oulujärvi lake has been suggested.
 Later, when the Comb Ceramic styles of coastal and inland Finland split into two, the style used in Kainuu was Asbestos-ceramic.

 Pre-historic people in Kainuu lived by hunting and fishing, most bone findings in human settlements being of beavers and moose.
 Findings of flax pollen from the turn of the Bronze Age suggest the cultivating of flax c.
 1500 BCE in Paltamo.
 Around the Bronze Age and Early Iron Age (c.
 1000–0 BCE), metallic findings from Kainuu become nearly non-existent.
 Despite this, it is considered to be unlikely that human inhabitation had ended in the area.
 It is thought that in this time period, the people spoke a Proto-Sámic language, but archaeological findings culturally linked to Sámi have not been found this south.
 The spread of the Asbestos-ceramic culture in the north of Fennoscandia has been thought to be a sign of the area turning Sámi.
 The inhabitants of Kainuu in the Early Iron Age were likely then hunter-gathering Sámi, even if genetically and linguistically differing from modern Sámi.
 If the population density at the time was the same as among Forest Sámi in Finland in the year 1600 CE, there would've been around 350 individuals living in pre-historic Kainuu.

 Municipalities

-The region of Kainuu consists of eight municipalities, two of which have city status (marked in bold).
+The region of Kainuu consists of two sub-regions and eight municipalities, two of which have city status (marked in bold).
+The administrative capital of Kainuu is Kajaani.